Hausa people: Clothing and accessories

+They also wore a type of shirt called tagguwa (long and short slip).
+The oral tradition regarding the tagguwa is that during the age when Hausawa were using leaves and animal skin to cover their private parts, a man called Guwa decided to cut the centre of the animal skin and wear it like a shirt instead of just covering his privates.
+People around to Guwa became interested in his new style and decided to copy it.
+They called it 'Ta Guwa', meaning "similar to Guwa".
+It eventually evolved to become Tagguwa.

 Men also wear colourful embroidered caps known as hula.
 Depending on their location and occupation, they may wear the turban around this to veil the face, called Alasho.
 The women can be identified by wrappers called zani, made with colourful cloth known as atampa or Ankara, (a descendant of early designs from the famous Tie-dye techniques the Hausa have for centuries been known for, named after the Hausa name for Accra the capital of what is now Ghana, and where an old Hausa speaking trading community still lives) accompanied by a matching blouse, head tie (kallabi) and shawl (Gyale).

 Like other Muslims and specifically Sahelians within West Africa, Hausa women traditionally use Henna (lalle) designs painted onto the hand instead of nail-polish.
 A shared tradition with other Afro-Asiatic speakers like Berbers, Habesha, (ancient) Egyptians and Arab peoples, both Hausa men and women use kohl ('kwalli') around the eyes as an eye shadow, with the area below the eye receiving a thicker line than that of the top.
 Also, similar to Berber, Bedouin, Zarma and Fulani women, Hausa women traditionally use kohl to accentuate facial symmetry.
 This is usually done by drawing a vertical line from below the bottom lip down to the chin.
 Other designs may include a line along the bridge of the nose, or a single pair of small symmetrical dots on the cheeks.